EspressoSystems/espresso/README.md

 | ESPRESSO_FAUCET_FEE_SIZE   | u64  | faucet               | The fee to include with each transfer from the faucet
 | ESPRESSO_FAUCET_PORT       | u16  | faucet               | Port on which to serve the faucet service
 | ESPRESSO_FAUCET_URL        | Url  |                      | URL of the faucet service

+# License

+## Copyright
+`espresso` was developed by Espresso Systems.
+While we plan to adopt an open source license, we have not yet selected one.
+As such, all rights are reserved for the time being.
+Please reach out to us if you have thoughts on licensing.